Rajpratik71/volatility-wiki/Windows-8-And-Above.md

 This page documents some of the recent changes in the Windows kernel that affect memory forensics and what you can do to handle the differences gracefully.

-# Notes on best practices
+# Notes on best practices / requirements

-* The distorm3 python module is a requirement for analyzing 64-bit Windows 8 and 2012 raw memory images
+* The distorm3 python module is a requirement for analyzing 64-bit Windows 8/2012 (and later) raw memory images
 * Previously, the parameter to `--kdbg` was the virtual address of the KDBG structure.
-On 64-bit Windows 8 and 2012, you pass the virtual address of `KdCopyDataBlock`.
+On 64-bit Windows 8/2012 (and later), you pass the virtual address of `KdCopyDataBlock`.
 Both addresses are displayed in the output of the `kdbgscan` plugin.

-# Changes in the kernel
+### Development notes

-* The KDBG is encrypted by default on all x64 Windows 8, 8.1, 2012, and 2012 R2
+* The KDBG is encrypted by default on all x64 Windows 8/2012 (and later)
 * The KDBG signature/size changed
 * The DTB signature changed
 * New crash dump format (memory runs are bitmaps)